SudipBidari/thisvalentime/README.md

 # 💖 ThisValentine - A Cute Valentine Proposal Web App

 ## 🌟 Overview
-**ThisValentine** is a fun and interactive Valentine’s Day web app designed to ask someone to be your valentine in a creative and adorable way.
+**ThisValentime** is a fun and interactive Valentine’s Day web app designed to ask someone to be your valentine in a creative and adorable way.
 The app features a playful UI, floating hearts, a growing "Yes" button, and animated reactions based on user choices.

 ## ✨ Features
 - 📝 **Name Input Validation**: Ensures a valid name format (1-3 words, only letters, max 30 characters).